- Canada Licensing

 These are only some of the most widespread applications, however.
 Derivatives of the plant are also common in personal care products and foods, with hemp seeds and oil fast becoming favoured by many.
 Currently, the most lucrative and exciting aspect of this industry is its association with CBD oil, which doesn’t contain THC and can therefore be produced from hemp and cannabis plants alike.

 An industrial hemp license holder can cultivate hemp to produce a number of different products.
-For example, fibre from industrial hemp stalks can be used in making paper, textiles, rope or twine, and construction materials.
+For example, fiber from industrial hemp stalks can be used in making paper, textiles, rope or twine, and construction materials.

 Non-viable hemp seeds and hemp seed derivatives (like hemp seed oil) that contain no more than 10 ug/g THC after testing (also sometimes expressed as no more than 10 parts per million, or 10 ppm) are exempt from the Cannabis Act.
 However, it’s important to note that not every activity involving industrial hemp will fall within the scope of the Industrial Hemp Regulations.